petecarapetyan/webappwriter/docs/index.md

 Maybe if you own those skills, that is also _**enough?**_

-There are **browser standards**.
+Then, **browser standards**.
 If I can look it up on MDN or caniuse.com, it's a standard.
 Docs will be plentiful.
 Vendors and enthusiasts are going to tool to it.
 Stuff that is written to that standard will _have to_ work for years, if not decades.

 ## WordPress Got Themes Right

-The last piece for me has been themes, and that's where I invest my time this year.
+The last piece for me has been themes, and that's where I have invested my time this year.

 WordPress?
 Dynamic request servers, self defeating wp-admin UI, and the LAMP stack will never be missed, in my world.
 But those WordPress _**themes - people needed that!**_ Heck, I need themes.
-Just, maybe not the WordPress part.
+Maybe just not the WordPress part.

 So that's why I wrote these 17 [Fins (Rocket Themes)](/fins/)

 I hope that some people find them useful.
-They've been fun to create.
+They've been a ton of fun to create.

 <img alt="Lit" src="https://img.shields.io/badge/-Lit-324FFF?style=flat&logo=lit&logoColor=white"/>